-WWJC indicates that it utilizes an electronic health record for long-term care facilities offered by American HealthTech which allows for eprescribing, documentation of care plans, tracking of Minimum Data Set measures and quality functions.
+The applicant states that it utilizes an electronic health record for long-term care facilities offered by American HealthTech which allows for eprescribing, documentation of care plans, tracking of "Minimum Data Set" measures and quality functions.

-The applicant states the existing facility has implemented a Quality Assurance (QA) program that will ensure consistent, high-quality care is provided to all residents.
-WWJC indicates the proposed facility's quality assurance program will require continuous monitoring and assessing resident care practices, identifying/investigating potential problems and implementing appropriate actions to reduce or eliminate problems.
-The applicant notes that each department that has an impact upon resident care and services will be actively involved in the QA program.
+WWJC asserts that it has implemented a Quality Assurance (QA) program that ensures consistent, high-quality care is provided to all residents.
+The applicant indicates that the existing QA program requires continuous monitoring and assessing resident care practices, identifying/investigating potential problems and implementing appropriate actions to reduce/eliminate problems.
+The applicant notes that each department that has an impact upon resident care and is actively involved in the QA program.

-WWJC maintains that residents enjoy activities both within and outside the facility for a variety of fun and interesting activities to promote their health and well-being.
-The applicant includes both the February and March 2018 calendars in Exhibit 4-2 of CON application #10525.
-WWJC indicates that it reviews resident activities to ensure they meet all aspects of a quality activities program-activities are included as part of the Continuous Quality Improvement process under the area of quality of life.
+The applicant maintains that residents enjoy activities both within and outside the facility for a variety of interesting activities to promote their health and well-being.
+The applicant includes WWJC's February 2019 calendar in Exhibit 4-3 of CON application #10586.
+WWJC indicates that it reviews resident activities to ensure they meet all aspects of a quality activities program-activities are included as part of the "Continuous Quality Improvement" process under the area of quality of life.

-The applicant is not a Gold Seal Program and is not presently on the Nursing Home Watch List.
-The most recent Agency inspection indicates WWJC received an overall five-star rating out of a possible five stars for the period of October 2015 through May 2018.
-The inspection rating was last updated May 2018.
+WWJC is not a Gold Seal Program and is not presently on the Nursing Home Watch List.
+The most recent Agency inspection indicates WWJC received an overall five-star rating out of a possible five stars for the period of October 2016 through March 2019.
+The inspection rating was last updated April 2019.

-Agency licensure records indicate that WWJC had no substantiated complaints for the three-year period ending April 12, 2018.
-Agency complaint records indicate that the affiliated nursing homes associated with the parent company, for the three-year period ending April 12, 2018 had six substantiated complaints at its facilities in the complaint categories of quality of care/treatment (four), infection control and unqualified personnel.
+Agency licensure records indicate that WWJC had no substantiated complaints for the three-year period ending April 22, 2019.
+Agency complaint records indicate that the affiliated nursing homes associated with the parent company, for the three-year period ending April 22, 2019, had 10 substantiated complaints at its facilities in 11 complaint categories-quality of care/treatment (six), resident/patient/client rights (two) and one each in elopement, administration/personnel and unqualified personnel.